 Messaging Apps and Business Networking Platforms

-LINE currently boasts over 71 million users in Japan, which is more or less 75% of the entire Japanese population.
-LINE is, far and away, the most popular social media app in Japan by a very large margin.
+LINE currently boasts over 80 active million users in Japan, which is more or less 75% of the entire Japanese population.
+LINE is, far and away, the most popular messaging app in Japan by a very large margin.
 While not widely known in West, the app does have a significant user base in Asia.

-As seen in the graph below, it also has a strong presence in Taiwan, Thailand, and Indonesia with a combined 97 million users in those 3 countries.
+As seen in the graph below, LINE also has a strong presence in Taiwan, Thailand, and Indonesia with a combined 97 million users in those 3 countries.

 LINE got its start as a messaging app that allowed users to send texts or make voice calls using their mobile data plans.
-However, LINE’s offerings today go well beyond its humble beginnings, and has evolved into a social media company offering, games, manga, and a host of other services—such as a cashless payment system called LINE Pay—that are all integrated within the app itself.
+However, LINE’s offerings today go well beyond its humble beginnings, and has evolved into a media company offering, games, manga, and a host of other services—such as a cashless payment system called LINE Pay—that are all integrated within the app itself.

 Similar to Facebook in Japan, LINE saw a surge of popularity following the March 2011 disaster, and has only increased in popularity with the proliferation of smartphones and other smart devices in Japan in recent years.

-Hindering the app’s usefulness as part of any marketing efforts on the other hand is due in large to uncertainty in how to successfully leverage Snapchat for business in such a way that returns a positive ROI.
+Hindering the app’s usefulness as part of any marketing efforts on the other hand, is due in large part to uncertainty in how to successfully leverage Snapchat for business in such a way that returns a positive ROI.